ITT (NYSE:ITT) Stock Rating Lowered by TheStreet

-ITT (NYSE:ITT) was downgraded by stock analysts at TheStreet from a “b” rating to a “c+” rating in a research report issued to clients and investors on Friday, TheStreetRatingsTable reports.
+TheStreet cut shares of ITT (NYSE:ITT) from a b rating to a c+ rating in a research note published on Friday, TheStreetRatingsTable reports.

-Other equities analysts have also recently issued reports about the stock.
-Citigroup assumed coverage on shares of ITT in a research note on Tuesday, June 15th.
-They set a “buy” rating for the company.
-Zacks Investment Research cut shares of ITT from a “buy” rating to a “hold” rating and set a $103.00 price objective for the company. in a research note on Monday. started coverage on shares of ITT in a research note on Tuesday, June 15th.
-They issued a “buy” rating and a $113.00 price objective for the company.
-Oppenheimer lifted their price objective on shares of ITT from $107.00 to $110.00 and gave the stock an “outperform” rating in a research note on Monday.
-Finally, KeyCorp lifted their price objective on shares of ITT from $105.00 to $113.00 and gave the stock an “overweight” rating in a research note on Friday.
-Four research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-The company has an average rating of “Buy” and a consensus price target of $103.22.
+A number of other brokerages have also recently commented on ITT.
+UBS Group upped their target price on shares of ITT from $92.00 to $107.00 and gave the company a neutral rating in a report on Monday, May 17th.
+Zacks Investment Research cut shares of ITT from a buy rating to a hold rating and set a $103.00 target price for the company. in a report on Monday.
+Gordon Haskett reaffirmed a hold rating and set a $101.00 target price on shares of ITT in a report on Wednesday, May 19th.
+Oppenheimer upped their target price on shares of ITT from $107.00 to $110.00 and gave the company an outperform rating in a report on Monday.
+Finally, KeyCorp upped their target price on shares of ITT from $105.00 to $113.00 and gave the company an overweight rating in a report on Friday.
+Four investment analysts have rated the stock with a hold rating and seven have given a buy rating to the stock.
+ITT presently has a consensus rating of Buy and a consensus price target of $103.22.

+The company also recently declared a quarterly dividend, which was paid on Tuesday, July 6th.
+Shareholders of record on Monday, June 21st were given a $0.22 dividend.
+The ex-dividend date of this dividend was Friday, June 18th.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 0.91%.
+ITT’s payout ratio is currently 27.50%.

-Several large investors have recently bought and sold shares of the company.
-JJJ Advisors Inc. raised its holdings in shares of ITT by 36.4% in the 1st quarter.
-JJJ Advisors Inc. now owns 431 shares of the conglomerate’s stock valued at $39,000 after purchasing an additional 115 shares in the last quarter.
-Profund Advisors LLC grew its position in shares of ITT by 2.4% in the 1st quarter.
-Profund Advisors LLC now owns 5,231 shares of the conglomerate’s stock worth $476,000 after buying an additional 121 shares during the last quarter.
+Several institutional investors and hedge funds have recently bought and sold shares of ITT.
+JJJ Advisors Inc. boosted its position in shares of ITT by 36.4% during the first quarter.
+JJJ Advisors Inc. now owns 431 shares of the conglomerate’s stock worth $39,000 after acquiring an additional 115 shares during the last quarter.
+Profund Advisors LLC boosted its position in shares of ITT by 2.4% during the first quarter.
+Profund Advisors LLC now owns 5,231 shares of the conglomerate’s stock worth $476,000 after acquiring an additional 121 shares during the last quarter.
 S.A.
-Mason LLC grew its position in shares of ITT by 10.0% in the 1st quarter.
+Mason LLC boosted its position in shares of ITT by 10.0% during the first quarter.
 S.A.
-Mason LLC now owns 1,650 shares of the conglomerate’s stock worth $150,000 after buying an additional 150 shares during the last quarter.
-Oppenheimer Asset Management Inc. grew its position in shares of ITT by 5.6% in the 1st quarter.
-Oppenheimer Asset Management Inc. now owns 3,147 shares of the conglomerate’s stock worth $286,000 after buying an additional 168 shares during the last quarter.
-Finally, Quadrant Capital Group LLC grew its position in shares of ITT by 43.6% in the 1st quarter.
-Quadrant Capital Group LLC now owns 649 shares of the conglomerate’s stock worth $59,000 after buying an additional 197 shares during the last quarter.
+Mason LLC now owns 1,650 shares of the conglomerate’s stock worth $150,000 after acquiring an additional 150 shares during the last quarter.
+Oppenheimer Asset Management Inc. boosted its position in shares of ITT by 5.6% during the first quarter.
+Oppenheimer Asset Management Inc. now owns 3,147 shares of the conglomerate’s stock worth $286,000 after acquiring an additional 168 shares during the last quarter.
+Finally, Quadrant Capital Group LLC boosted its position in shares of ITT by 43.6% during the first quarter.
+Quadrant Capital Group LLC now owns 649 shares of the conglomerate’s stock worth $59,000 after acquiring an additional 197 shares during the last quarter.
 Institutional investors and hedge funds own 81.87% of the company’s stock.

 About ITT